syamsasi99/prompt-evaluator/README.md

 **macOS:**
 1. Download the `.dmg` file
 2. Open it and drag "Prompt Evaluator" to Applications
-3. See [INSTALLATION.md](INSTALLATION.md) for handling Gatekeeper warnings
+3. If you see a Gatekeeper warning, right-click the app and select "Open"

 **Windows:**
 1. Download the `.exe` installer